Bass Fishing Tackle & Gear

 Lure-rods in the 7-9 ft range, between 7g-40g, paired up with a good quality saltwater proof fixed spool reel (coffee grinder), loaded with 20lb-25lb braid.
 Shock tippet 18lb-25lb in fluoro or mono and a couple of 20lb-25lb crosslock snap links.

-General tips for catching sea bass
+Practical tips for catching sea bass

 First of all, when fishing for European sea bass bear in mind they are the UK saltwater game fish of choice and have a reputation for eating anything from slow-swimming crabs to super-fast mackerel.
 So they will attack your fly or lure with incredible gusto and will swallow the largest of flies with ease.
 With this in mind, we highly recommend all anglers to invest in a pair of saltwater pliers.
 These are great multi-use tools for cutting line, crushing down barbs and removing hooks safely.
 When the fishing heats up while wading and the group is spread apart, a pair of pliers really comes into its own.
 A stripping glove is not essential, but comes in handy when handling a spiny prickly bass.